DigitalCampus/oppia-docs/implementers/gamification/index.rst

 * ``all_quizzes`` - All quizzes need to be completed and passed
 * ``final_quiz`` - Only the final quiz needs to be completed and passed
-* ``all_activities_plus_percent`` - All quizzes need to be completed and passed, and a percentage (default is 80%) of all other activities completed.
+* ``all_activities_plus_percent`` - All quizzes need to be completed and passed, and a percentage (default is 80%) of all other (non-quiz) activities completed.
   This percentage is configurable in the settings.